Political theology in the Middle East: Israel/Palestine

 Palestinian Christians make up two per cent of the population in Israel and the West Bank / Gaza, and Christians generally emphasize their Palestinian identity over their religious identity in political affairs.
 Their generally high educational attainments made them key leaders causes for Palestinian nationalism, where they emphasized their historic ties to the Holy Land and religious bonds with Muslims and Jews, but the rise of Islamist groups, and their own declining numbers, has changed the Christian approach to one of influence rather than direct wielding of power.

 Palestinian liberation theology

-Palestinian liberation theology was developed during the first Palestinian Intifada in the 1980s.
+Palestinian liberation theology first emerged during the 1948 Palestine war, and was developed during the first Palestinian Intifada in the 1980s.
 It was an effort to reconcile the Christian duties of love and forgiveness, as well as the role of the Bible in Christian and Jewish Zionism, with the struggles of the Israeli–Palestinian conflict.
 Like Latin American liberation theology, it emphasizes justice for Palestinians while insisting on the need for Christian love.